scuzzydude/asimov/asimov.md

 We will divide the public stake (5 billion asimov) into per-country tranches based on population.
 The United States has a population of 330 million out of 7.9 billion worldwide.
 The U.S. would get a tranche of 4.18% of 5 billion, or 208 million asimov.

 A list will be made of countries by per capita income.
-In countries in the top half of per-capita income, new pledges will have the opportunity to buy 1.00 asimov at the distribution price when they register with the Foundation.
+In countries in the top half of per-capita income, new pledges will have the opportunity to buy 1.00 asimov at the distribution value when they register with the Foundation.
 In countries in the bottom half of per-capital income, they will be given 1.00 asimov when they register with the Foundation.
 It's first come, first serve.
 When a country's tranche is drained, no more will be given or sold at the distribution price.
 If registering or trading scoot is not legal in a country, that country's tranche will be held in reserve until it becomes legal, or 100 years, when it will revert to the engineer's reserve.

 To ensure that all countries are represented during the early days of The Foundation, a proxy congress will be established for the bottom half.
 Non-partisan groups within a country may form a staking group and purchase a weighted amount of asimov (for example, 1% of the country specific tranche) but act as a voting proxy for the entire tranche in Foundation-wide (value domain) voting.
 The Foundation must approve any proxy representatives to ensure that it is a balanced.
 As more of the tranche is issued to new pledges, the tranche will be drained, and the proxy congress will have less voting power.
 There will be a threshold (maybe 50% of the tranche issued) where the proxy congress for a country is dissolved.